-The 2IC is employed at Wilkins Aerodrome during the summer operating season and may transition to the Winter Aerodrome Manager role at the end of the summer operating season.
+The Deputy Aerodrome Manager is employed at Wilkins Aerodrome during the summer operating season and may transition to the Winter Aerodrome Manager role at the end of the summer operating season.
+Working mainly out of Casey station, the Aerodrome Manager will be responsible for scheduling and conducting winter maintenance activities for the aerodrome plant and equipment and recommissioning of the runway.
+Refer to the Aerodrome Manager position description.

 The Australian Antarctic Program’s (AAP) vision is to ensure Antarctica is valued, protected and understood.
 Working with the AAP provides a unique opportunity to experience Antarctica and the Southern Ocean, while supporting world-leading science.